Logotype for Gain Therapeutics Inc

 Study design and patient population

-• Phase 1b open-label study in Parkinson's disease enrolled 21 patients, with 19 completing the first 90 days and 15 continuing into an open-label extension phase.
+• Phase 1b open-label study of GT-02287 in Parkinson's disease enrolled 21 patients, with 19 completing 90 days and 15 entering an extension phase.

-• Average improvement of 2.2 points in combined MDS-UPDRS Part II and III scores after 90 days among 15 analyzed patients.
+• After 90 days, patients showed an average improvement of 2.2 points on the combined MDS-UPDRS Part II and III scores.

-• Among 13 of 15 evaluable patients, a greater improvement of around four points was observed.
+• Among 13 of 15 evaluable patients, a greater improvement of around four points was observed, suggesting possible outliers.

 • Anecdotal improvements were noted in balance, gait, and sense of smell, with stabilization in MDS-UPDRS scores.

-• No changes in dopamine administration were required for any subjects during the study.
+• No changes in dopamine administration were required during the study period.

 • GT-02287 led to an 81% average reduction in CSF glucosylsphingosine (GluSph) after 90 days, indicating increased GCase activity in the brain.